Are we at war with Russia?

 Latest headlines

-Recent NATO–Russia, EU–Russia, and regional security developments from reputable outlets.
+Recent NATO–Russia, EU–Russia, and wider European security developments from reputable outlets.
 These are external links; we add brief context and recommend reading the sources.

 Signals we monitor